slviajero/tinybasic/MANUAL.md

 This command opens the Wire stream for write addressing the device 64 as a target.

-If the modifier & is ommited, it is always assumed that the file stream &16 is meant.
+If the modifier & is omitted, it is always assumed that the file stream &16 is meant.

 See the hardware section for more information on supported filesystems.